-In the 872 square miles of the Trinidad field surveyed (Landis, 1959) an estimated 11,484 million tons of coal were originally present at depths less than 3,000 feet.
-Only an additional 18 square miles were thought to contain resources at a depth below 3,000 feet, and could hold a resource of as much as 237 million tons.
+In the 872 square miles of the Trinidad field surveyed (Landis, 1959), an estimated 11,484 million tons of coal were originally present at depths of less than 3,000 feet.
+Only an additional 18 square miles were thought to contain resources at depths below 3,000 feet, and could hold a resource of as much as 237 million tons.
 Total for the field may be over 11,720 million tons of high-volatile A and B bituminous coking coal.

-Total for the Raton Basin region could be more than 13,210 million tons, with almost 90% coking quality.
+Total for the Raton basin region could be more than 13,211 million tons, with almost 90% of coking quality.